ilhamwahabi/regalion/README.md

 Deployed to Surge.

-`Suffix 'leon' is from Empoleon because that was my starter when I play Pokémon Platinum.`
+`Suffix 'leon' is come from Empoleon name because that was my starter Pokémon when I play Pokémon Platinum.
+And that was still one of my favorite game` :heart_eyes:

 ## Usage